-We believe that inflation has not had a material impact on our results of operations for the years ended December 31, 2021 and 2020.
+We believe that inflation had a material impact on our results of operations for the years ended December 31, 2022.
+Inflation was evident in staffing and supply costs related to the delivery of patient care.
 We cannot assure you that future inflation will not have an adverse impact on our operating results and financial condition.